 - Compile terminology and information to be used in translations, including technical terms such as those for legal or medical material.

-What an Interpreter or Translator Should Know
+Interpreter or Translator Needed Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.